FabianoEger/tago-documentation/api.rst

         "value"   : 12,
     }]

 (*) Variable field should no contain special characters like *?!<>.-=$ or space.
-Also, notice that the variable will always be converted to lowercase in our database.
+Also, notice that the varia\nle will always be converted to lowercase in our database.

 (**) In order to make easier for users to see their data in charts and dials, Tago will always try to convert the *value* to a number format (integer), even if it came as string.
 However, due to the range limitation, the automatic conversion will be done only for strings shorter than 15 characters.
 If a *value* originally is formed by a string longer than this length limitation, it will NOT be converted to a number.